auth0/docs/articles/architecture-scenarios/application/web-saml/index.md

 ExampleCo wants to __authenticate__ and __authorize__ each user.
 Authentication has to do with identity: verifying that the user is indeed who they claim to be.
 Authorization is about deciding which resources a user should have access to, and what they should be allowed to do with those resources.
 :::

-The timesheets app needs a SAML library that can:
+Because ExampleCo wants to utilize the SAML 2.0 protocol, the timesheets app itself needs a SAML library that can:

 1. Process the SAML response received from Auth0
 2. Validate the user based on assertions included in the SAML response